Charny, Yonne: Things to see

 The church Saint Pierre de Charny, consecrated in 1738, was restored in the 19th century and has a wooden romanesque-style nave.
 In the rectory is a Madonna and Child dating from the fourteenth century.

 The old Town Hall was built in the time of Louis Philippe in the 1830s and is situated in the town centre.
 It is timber-framed and the brick pilasters originate from the château of Montargis.
 It remained the town hall until the 1980s.
 Known these days as “la halle”, it is the center of the weekly market and its top floor is used for meetings and exhibitions.

+Marcel Djerzinski, one of the main characters in Michel Houellebecq's novel Atomised, spends his early childhood in Charny.